 There are a number of related forms of social anxiety which should not be confused with Paruresis but which are often connected to shy bladder syndrome.
 I wanted to touch on a couple of these; mainly to put your mind at rest if any of them affect you too.

-Before we go on and in case this page is your first visit to the site, let’s just clarify exactly what is Paruresis.
+Before I go on and in case this page is your first visit to the site, let’s just clarify exactly what is Paruresis.

 The term shy bladder syndrome, pee shyness, bashful bladder etc are all different names of the same thing.
 The official medical term of which is Paruresis.
 So, whatever name you know it or refer to it as we’re talking about exactly the same condition.
 Shy Bladder Syndrome.

 The Collins Dictionary definition of Paruresis is: “a psychological inability to urinate in the presence of others”.
 It goes deeper than that though.
-We prefer to add a little more to the definition and suggest it should be defined as:“a psychological inability to urinate when in the real or imaginary presence of others”.
+I prefer to add a little more to the definition and suggest it should be defined as: “a psychological inability to urinate when in the real or imaginary presence of others”.

 So, if any of the following shy bladder related fears affect you you’re not alone!

 Parcopresis is also known as psychogenic fecal retention.
 Just as shy bladder syndrome results in an inability to urinate when others are around, shy bowel syndrome is an inability to defecate (poo) when other people are, or are imagined to be, nearby.
 This may be in the same public restroom but it may also be the same building or house.

 Again, this condition affects everyone in different ways and to different levels.
 Hence the effect on life can be restrictive to varying degrees.